blimpio/built-with-ember/about.md

 ## How to submit

 To submit a site suggestion, [open an issue](https://github.com/getblimp/built-with-ember/issues/new) or **create a pull request**.
 Pull requests will be given higher priority since they are easier to include.
 Make sure the screenshot is 1000x800 and please double check that everything looks good before submitting.
+It's also a good idea to run the screenshot through an image optimizer like [ImageOptim](https://imageoptim.com/) or [TinyPNG](https://tinypng.com/) before including it.
+This will help keep the website fast and the repository small as possible.

 ## About the site